-Create an NG Network Query
+Create a Network Connections Query

 Create a query to investigate the connections between firewall logs, endpoints, and network activity.

 From the Query Builder you can investigate network events stitched across endpoints and the Palo Alto Networks next-generation firewalls logs.

 Some examples of network queries you can run include:

 - Network connections that included a specific App ID